-One regular ale and three changing guest beers, they usually include local ales and a stout or porter.
-If a beer is not up to standard it will be changed without question and removed from sale.
-The pub is not doing food however drinkers are welcome to bring their own sandwiches or similar.
-Food may feature in future, phone the pub to confirm.
+One regular ale and three changing guest beers, always local ales, often include a stout or porter.
+If a beer is not up to standard it will be changed without question.
+Four traditional ciders are usually available and may be from any independent cider-maker.

 The Crossways is within the Surrey Hills Area of Outstanding Natural Beauty and close to the South Downs National Park amidst good walking country, including Frensham Ponds and Common, the Devil’s Punchbowl, Gibbet Hill, Waggoners’ Wells and Alice Holt Forest.
 Other attractions nearby include Thursley National Nature Reserve, The Rural Life Centre, The Sculpture Park and several attractive villages such as Tilford, on the River Wey.